Complementary and Alternative Healing University click here for Home Page

 Notify Changes & New Information

-For Latin botanical names and in Chinese characters, click on the the individual herbs.
+For Latin botanical names and explanations , click on

 Side Effects